 Jonathan qualified in Liverpool in 1993, cutting his teeth on a caseload of tripping claims against the local council.
 He joined London firm Bolt Burdon Kemp five years later, becoming a partner in 2003.
-Formerly head of the personal injury and child abuse compensation teams, he is due to take over as managing partner in April 2017.
+Formerly head of the personal injury and child abuse compensation teams, he took over as managing partner in April 2017.

 In 2006, Jonathan was named one of the ‘Hot 100’ lawyers of the year by The Lawyer magazine, recognising his campaigning work for survivors of child abuse, work which continues today.

-A Law Society Personal Injury Panel member and an APIL fellow, Jonathan was elected to APIL’s executive committee in 2008, and served as APIL's President in 2015-2016.
-He is also a member of FOCIS, the Forum of Complex Injury Solicitors, ACAL, the Association of Child Abuse Lawyers, and the Human Rights Lawyers Association.
-He sits on the editorial board of the Journal of Personal Injury Law, and is a founder member of the Law Society's LGBT Division.
+An APIL fellow, Jonathan was elected to APIL’s executive committee in 2008, and served as APIL's President in 2015-2016.
+He is also a member of FOCIS, the Forum of Complex Injury Solicitors and the Human Rights Lawyers Association.
+He writes a regular column for the Solicitors Journal and is a member of the Law Society's Civil Justice Committee.
 He trains lawyers both within his firm and externally, and whilst he is often asked for comment in the trade and national press, he also moonlights as a story-line consultant for a well known BBC soap.

 Reported cases include:

 Y v Wandsworth London Borough Council All ER (D) 203 (Apr) – established the vicarious liability of a local education authority in relation to a teacher abusing a pupil off school premises and out of school time (Court of Appeal).